Skip to main content

 Configuration tab

-The Configuration tab holds the Rootprint-specific presentation settings for the index — a display name, search visibility, and the field-role mappings that tell Rootprint which fields carry the log level, message, stacktrace, and search context.
-These settings live in Rootprint, not Quickwit, and changing them never touches the underlying index data.
+The Configuration tab holds the Rootprint-specific presentation settings for the index: a display name, search visibility, and the field-role mappings that tell Rootprint which fields carry the log level, message, stacktrace, and search context.
+These settings control presentation only and never touch the underlying index data.

 Display name